linomp/floating-face-terror/README.md

 ![demo](./sample.png)

-Fun with face recognition in the browser, with face-api.js
+Fun with face recognition in the browser, using face-api.js

 Check out the [live version](https://linomp.github.io/floating-face-terror/).